m4xc4v413r4/anime-terminal/README.md

 ./anime-terminal -H
 ```

-### If you don't want to change directory and use ./ to execute the script every time, you can move the script to *bin* directory.
+### If you don't want to change directory and use ./ to execute the script every time, you can move the script to *bin* directory and execute the script from anywhere in the terminal using command `anime-terminal`.
 ```
 sudo mv anime-terminal /usr/local/bin/
 ```
-and execute the script from anywhere in the terminal using command `anime-terminal`

 ### Example:
 #### Lets take an example of anime called tokyo revengers.